 Increase your voluntary excess

-All insurance companies impose a standard excess to their polices but you can add an additional voluntary excess to your policy to reduce the premiums.
-The higher the excess the lower the premium you need to be aware that this excess applies on each and every claim, so don't aim too high.
+All insurance companies impose a standard excess to their policies but you can add an additional voluntary excess to your policy to reduce the premiums.
+Generally, the higher the excess the lower the car insurance premium.
+However, the excess is usually payable per claim so you need to ensure that this is an amount that you can afford.

 Protect your no-claims bonus

-Although protecting your no-claims bonus will initially increase you premium by a few pounds it will keep you future premiums down if you subsequently make a claim.
+Although protecting your no-claims bonus will initially increase your premium by a few pounds it will keep your future premiums down if you subsequently make a claim.
+This is because insurers are likely to consider you as a lower risk if you do not often claim on your car insurance policy.

 Cut out the extras